Ponderosa/dancing_duck/STYLE.md

 - enum variables shall use the UPPER_CASE naming convention, make sure you don't create collisions with macros
 - Variables should always end with their units if they are a measure of something (`float magnetic_flux_uT = 0;` - micro Tesla)
 - Capital letters are allowed for units.
 For very common units like seconds, keep them lower case.
+- Prefix gloabl variables with global `char global_mac_address[32]`
+- Try to avoid use of global variables.

 ## Allocating memory
 - The FreeRTOS memory allocator is preferred.